noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 10/1/2023 23:09 and at least but not last this idiot saying: "my job is to make you commit suicide".
 Go to suck some cocks idiot.
 Good night.

 - 11/1/2023 21:10 It's five years that every time that I eat Francesca apply immediately after electromagnetic charges to my stomach.
 Digestion became heavy and body fell tired.
 Francesca think to let victim of forty years, the apotheosis of human kind, fell sick and tired like an old man.
 Stupid addicted stop your drug abuse.
+Another point of lecture of the method used by this terrorist of continuous torture is that every day when a person is tired of his work she starts to grow up level of fear, starting threating with assassination or kidnapping.
+She is doing this from 27 November 2017.

+- 11/1/2023 22:44 A woman that I've known in my past at primary school, where also I've known Francesca, is saying that I belong to her family.
+What does she means?
+Despite the abolition of servitude and slavery this surname that she represents follow to gain money with slavery, in our days with the modern human trade network system.

+- 12/1/2023 08:30 as usual wakeup for electroshock torture, Francesca is applying electromagnetic vortex to my lungs reducing  them capacity of oxygen volume.
+Why?
+Always the same inducting the apotheosis of human kind, a man of 41, think that he is sick.
+Go to fuck stupid.

+- 12/1/2023 09:56 Under the administration of Andreu, the paramilitary or probably the military services that administrate the catalan human trade camp, Alessandro and Sara, the woman that the criminal associations of ancient Genoese families are forcing me to marry, are humilliating and torturing me while the administrator, Andreu, have grown level of torture.
+Results are tachycardia, shortness of breath, difficulty thinking clearly.
+All this of course while I'm working.

+- 12/1/2023 11:30 Francesca usually try to persuade a victim of human trade that to write about and to speak about his state of human trafficked isn't good because of black market.
+Francesca, my dear, I'm an IT professional I don't fall into human trade with final goal of black market.
+Thank you sweetie.

+- 13/1/2023 00:17 I go sleep after fourteen hours of work.
+I've got to rebuild my business after an enormous thief from some Genoese families.
+After I go to bed and immediately start to sleep Francesca, as usual, wake up me.

+- 13/1/2023 08:20 as I wake up, obviously for electroshock torture, Francesca immediately start to threat with voices from her diamond of money laundering and cocaine traffic.
+Her business group.

+- 13/1/2023 17:00 here in my exploitation and torture human trade instance there are a lot of people from Genoa, because is seems that the high class neighborhood of the city live upon human trade and drug traffic.
+There are a lot of people that I don't want to destroy because of relations that we've got when we was adolescents.
+Some of them it seems to be that pray me to do complaints against.
+It's friday I've worked six days I want to stay out a little and those fellows start with the group of paramilitaries experts in marginalization that arrive to flash kidnap me and start stalk.
+Go to fuck, idiots.

+- 14/1/2023 21:05 using the voice of Sara, the woman that in my exploitation cell in the human trade network seems to be them final goal for forced marriage, Francesca is saying "the last think that we can do with you is let you commit suicide like we've done with Cristian".

+- 14/1/2023 23:50 I go to sleep and Francesca with her sickness for torture, she is obviously completely addicted to amphetamine and barbiturates, grown the level of electronic torture.
+Electromagnetic field  invade my internal organs, my mouth and my bones are paths for electrons.
+I'm tired about the impunity of the terrorism of that marquees.
+Please do something to defeat this cancer.

+- 151/2023 05:00 rem phase manipulation, wake up and why not?
+Francesca torturing.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)